Channel-Thirteen/OSC2/README.md

 <b><h1>The Generator parameters are as follows</h1> </b>

-Parameters:
-4	OctaveTranspose1	The octave shift for the first oscillator
+OctaveTranspose1	The octave shift for the first oscillator

-5	WaveForm1	the waveform of the first oscillator
+WaveForm1	the waveform of the first oscillator

-6	Detune1	Detunes the first oscillator
+Detune1	Detunes the first oscillator

-7	Pan1	Pans the first oscillator
+Pan1	Pans the first oscillator

-8	OctaveTranspose2	The octave shift for the second oscillator
+OctaveTranspose2	The octave shift for the second oscillator

-9	WaveForm2	the waveform of the second oscillator
+WaveForm2	the waveform of the second oscillator

-10	Detune2	Detunes the second oscillator
+Detune2	Detunes the second oscillator

-11	Pan2	Pans the second oscillator
+Pan2	Pans the second oscillator

-12	Mix	The balance between osc1 and osc2
+Mix	The balance between osc1 and osc2

-13	EnableSecondOscillator	Turn the second OSC on and off
+EnableSecondOscillator	Turn the second OSC on and off

-14	PulseWidth1	Changes the pulse of the OSC1 Square and Trapezoid oscillator
+PulseWidth1	Changes the pulse of the OSC1 Square and Trapezoid oscillator

-15	PulseWidth2	Changes the pulse of the OSC12 Square and Trapezoid oscillator
+PulseWidth2	Changes the pulse of the OSC2 Square and Trapezoid oscillator

-16	HardSync
+HardSync

-17	SemiTones1	-
+SemiTones1	-

-18	SemiTones2	-
+SemiTones2	-

-Also included is an AHDSR and Attack Level Envelope with visual graph.
-Reverb controls, delay controls and chorous.

-There is a preset browser and manager and keyboard.

 -![TEST VST](https://github.com/user-attachments/assets/f4e893b5-d8ff-460a-9836-17b94e7187bf)